Roadmap to optimal dog health: Navigate from A to Z with confidence

 There are various ways to manage dog pain, and the best approach depends on the individual dog and the cause of the pain.
 If your dog is in pain, you must talk to your veterinarian about how to manage it.
 They can help you create a plan that includes medical and non-medical treatments.

 Medical treatments for pain management in dogs include medication, acupuncture, and laser therapy.
-Non-medical treatments include massage, physical therapy, and changes in diet or exercise.
+Non-medical treatments include massage, physical therapy, and dietary or exercise changes.
 A combination of both medical and non-medical therapies is often the most effective.

 The type of medication prescribed will depend on the severity of the pain and the underlying cause.
 Commonly used drugs include NSAIDs (such as ibuprofen or aspirin), opioids (such as codeine or tramadol), and gabapentin or carprofen.